Xiaomi Mi MIX

-Xiaomi Mi MIX is an Android Smartphone manufactured by Xiaomi.
+The Xiaomi Mi MIX is an Android flagship smartphone manufactured by Xiaomi.
 It is designed by Philippe Starck, and awarded multiple top design awards for product design.
-It has been taken by multiple museum around the world as design collection, including Centre Pompidou in Paris and Design Museum.
+It has been taken by multiple museums around the world as design collection, including Centre Pompidou in Paris and Design Museum.
 It is the world's 1st 3 border bezel-less phone category.